gheja/shifty-dungeon/README.md

 The jam was 48 hours long however my entry was made in about 10 hours.
-This is my second game made in Godot and although the entry is far from what I really wanted to deliver I learned a lot of new things, so overall I am happy that I participated.
+This is my second game made in Godot and although the entry is far from what I really wanted to deliver I learned a lot of new things (navmeshes, dynamic navmeshes, pathfinding, handling 3D models, building blocks with them, etc.), so overall I am happy that I participated.

 The jam had a *lot* of strong entries, I was genuinely surprised it ranked right around the middle.
-(For Creativity it ranked in the top 25%
-- I'm grateful for the people seeing the potential.)
+(For Creativity it ranked in the top 25% - I'm grateful for the people seeing the potential.)

 ## The latest version